ogratwicklcs/ansible_windows_workshop/6-roles/README.md

 Step 3:
 -------

-Within each of these new folders (except templates), right-click and create *New File* Create a file called `main.yml` in each of these folders.
-You will not do this under templates as we will create individual template files.
-This is your basic role structure and main.yml will be the default file that the role will use for each section.
+Within each of these new directories (except templates), right-click and create *New File* Create a file called `main.yml` in each of these directories.
+You will not do this under templates as this is where we will create individual template files.

 The finished structure will look like this: